The article was updated on August 15, 2023.

 Whitelabel solutions that can be customized for every event (e.g. Attendify) vs custom-made event apps (e.g. Sziget festival mobile app).

 White-label solutions are like a clean sheet of paper, and organizers can draw any event they want on it.
-Custom event apps can be created with a style that aligns witt the company’s image, web design, etc.
+Custom event apps can be created with a style that aligns with the company’s image, web design, etc.

 Strictly speaking, event aggregators are white label apps, while dedicated apps have a custom design.